tcdanielh/XR-B-CalHacks-AR-Workshop/README.md

 ![i2.JPG](/Instructions/i2.JPG)

 Now to help interface with all the AR Planes and their associated interations, we will add our ARPlaneManager, and ARRaycastManager into the scene.
 To do this, create a new game Object in the scene hierarchy and call it "Managers".
 In the inspection tab select Add Component and in the search box type “AR Plane Manager” and add it.
-You will notice that the plane prefab field is empty.
-We will fill this field by creating our own plane prefab.

 ![i4.JPG](/Instructions/i4.JPG)